 Delta is a founding member of the SkyTeam global alliance.
 SkyTeam is a global airline alliance with 20 member airlines working together to offer seamless travel on an extensive global network.
 From top hubs around the world, SkyTeam members provide reliable and comfortable journeys to over 1,050 destinations.
 SkyTeam customers have access to 636 lounges and can earn and redeem Frequent Flyer Miles.

 Delta Airlines Promo Codes & Deals

-These promotions, discounts and sale fares include first class, business and economy class and are valid from major global markets served by Delta including United States, Europe, Asia and many more great locations!
+These promotions, discounts, and sale fares include first class, business, and economy class and are valid from major global markets served by Delta including the United States, Europe, Asia, and many more great locations!